by Michael Kim, Past Chair (Published September 1, 2012)

 Moderator: Rafal Kasprowski, Rice University

-The session was sponsored by ProQuest & Dialog.
-The PowerPoint slides are available at http://www.slideshare.net/rkaspro
+This session was presented by Information Technology.
+PowerPoint slides are available from http://www.slideshare.net/rkaspro.